 - Complete Assignment 1 Part 1 – Individual Learning Plan.

-- * Submit an outline for Assignment 1 Part 4 – Individual Critical Issue Paper.
+- Submit an outline or concept for Assignment 1 Part 4 – Individual Critical Issue Paper.
 The outline should give an indication of the structure of your paper and what will go in each part, as well as extend the thinking from your individual learning plan.
 Word count is not important, but it should be relatively brief – i.e. 300-500 words.
 Submit it to the Assignment 1 Part 4 dropbox.
 It does not form part of your Assignment 1 Part 4 grade but is used to give feedback on the overall structure and content of your paper.

 - Complete Activity 3 – Post a critical academic reflection on the learning event and delivery technology chosen and the related learning experience on your blog.